play-project/WebApp/README.md

 -------------
 1. Install the Play! framework from www.playframework.org.
 We tested v.
 1.2.x

-2. Add the play-1.2.x folder to your environment variables
+2. Add the play-x.x.x folder to your systems's PATH variable

 3. Clone the WebApp e.g. into your Eclipse workspace: